-Similarly, whenever we feel unprepared or reluctant to tackle life's challenges, we should remind ourselves that our lives need to balance the need to rise above the world and the devotion to descend into it in order to refine and elevate it. - Rabbi Moshe Yaakov Wisnefsky
+Similarly, whenever we feel unprepared or reluctant to tackle life's challenges, we should remind ourselves that our lives need to balance the need to rise above the world and the devotion to descend into it in order to refine and elevate it.
+(Sefer HaSichot 5751, vol. 2, p.
+617, note 9) - Rabbi Moshe Yaakov Wisnefsky